-Where unlimited drinking water is not immediately available from a plumbed system or otherwise continuously supplied, the employer must provide enough water for every employee to be able to drink one quart of water, or four 8-ounce cups, per hour.
+When unlimited drinking water is not immediately available from a plumbed system or otherwise continuously supplied, the employer must provide enough water for every employee to be able to drink one quart of water, or four eight-ounce cups, per hour.

 A water-supply procedure that depends on replenishment during the work shift is out of compliance if it is not reliable.
 An employer is also out of compliance if at any time drinking water is not available to employees, or if the practice is to wait until the water vessel is empty to replenish it.
 It is similarly impermissible for an employer to replenish the drinking-water supply only when requested by employees.

 - What is meant by encouragement to drink water?

 The standard requires not only that water be provided, but that employers encourage employees to drink it frequently.
 The importance of this cannot be overstated.
 Employees are there to work, and many of them may not feel how urgently their bodies need water.
 The 2006 Cal/OSHA Heat Illness analysis showed that although 90% of the worksites had drinking water at the site, 96% of the employees suffering from heat illnesses were dehydrated.